-Ryan serves on the professional advisory board of the Elkins Park CHADD chapter.
+Ryan serves on the professional advisory board of the BuxMont CHADD chapter.
 Additionally, he is a parent speaker for the National Adoption Center.
 He and his son, Austin, who attends vocational school for carpentry, live with their two dogs, Ace, a Boston Terrier, and Sasha, a Bergamasco.

 Ryan speaking at the 2017 Social Thinking Providers’ Conference in South San Franciso, CA.